 - College of Engineering and Computer Science (CECS): 2 for master's level; 3 for doctoral level

 - Provide current copy of CV/resume.

-- Request official college/university transcripts from all institutions attended.
+- Provide college/university transcripts from all institutions attended.

 - Request any relevant test scores (GRE or GMAT) be sent.
 Not all programs require a standardized test.

-- Submit required language proficiency scores (TOEFL or IELTS) if a non-native English speaker.
+- Submit required language proficiency scores (i.e. TOEFL or IELTS) if a non-native English speaker.
 Please refer to the policies below.

 English Language Requirements for Graduate Admission

 Applicants whose native language is not English must demonstrate English proficiency and are required to provide an official score report of an accepted English Language Proficiency Test.
-Proficiency tests that are accepted are the International English Language Testing System (IELTS) and the Test of English as a Foreign Language (TOEFL).
+Proficiency tests that are accepted for all programs are the International English Language Testing System (IELTS) and the Test of English as a Foreign Language (TOEFL).
 Our TOEFL institution code is 1861.
+Some programs also accept Duolingo.
 Applicants only need to take one of these test options.
 Achieving the minimum score does not guarantee admission, only consideration.
 The table below provides the minimum score required by test type.